Augmenting the Immersed Boundary Method with Radial Basis Functions (RBFs) for the Modeling of Platelets in Hemodynamic Flows: Results

+By defining the Lagrangian errors in this fashion, we circumvent the fact that the `correct' sample site spacing is unknown; our definitions above measure `errors' against equally-spaced points on the circle.
+However, as can be seen in the following text, these errors converge at a first-order rate (asymptotically).
+For full transparency, we also record the deviations of the sample sites from an equispaced set of IB points on the finest Lagrangian `grid'; these are given by the quantities $s_{\infty}$ and $s_2$.

-\textbf{Convergence of the RBF-IB method for $\Nd = 25$:}
+\subsubsection{Convergence of the RBF-IB method for $\Nd = 25$:}

 Here, we test the convergence of the RBF-IB method on the fluid-structure interaction problem described above.
-Once again, we compare the velocity field and sample site positions to those computed for the same test problem on a $256\times256$ grid with $\Ns = 400$ sample sites and $\Nd = 100$ data sites.
+We compare the velocity field and sample site positions to those computed for the same test problem on a $256\times256$ grid with $\Ns = 400$ sample sites and $\Nd = 100$ data sites.
 Tables \ref{tab:RBFIBF1} and \ref{tab:RBFIBP1} show the results obtained with $\Nd = 25$ data sites for the fluid and the object respectively.

-Table \ref{tab:RBFIBF1} shows that the errors produced in the RBF-IB method (for the same initial configuration and final time as in the PL-IB method) are lower for the same grid resolution.
-We see that the RBF-IB method for $\Nd = 25$ does not offer good convergence rates for the fluid velocity in any norm, despite producing lower errors on each grid level than the PL-IB method.
+Table \ref{tab:RBFIBF1} shows that the errors produced in the RBF-IB method.
+We see that the RBF-IB method for $\Nd = 25$ shows first-order convergence asymptotically.
 Table \ref{tab:RBFIBP1} shows results for the errors on the object.
 The errors on the coarsest grid are high, leading to a higher-than-expected convergence rate in both norms when we measure the errors on a $64\times64$ grid.
-However, even on the coarsest grid level, the errors are already lower than those shown by the PL-IB method for the same number of sample sites and initial configuration.
-Further refinement gives us lower errors than the PL-IB method, but with lower convergence rates as well.
+Once again, the convergence rate remains close to first-order, as expected.
+For completion, we note that $s_2 = 4.3694e-08$ and $s_{\infty} = 1.1113e-06$ for the structure on the $256\times256$ grid for $\Nd = 25$ data sites.